shuhashi0352/Probing-JP-Politeness/README.md

 We perform **CLS patching**:

+Here, we exclusively use these two labels to make contrast clear.

-- Receiver examples: typically the most casual class (e.g., Level 4)
+- Receiver: the most casual class (Level 4)
-- Donor examples: typically the most polite class (e.g., Level 1)
+- Donor: the most polite class (Level 1)

 For each receiver batch: